mrobin88/onusone-p2p/README.md

 # OnusOne P2P - Decentralized Discussion Network

 A Web3 social platform where content survives based on community engagement.
-Take back control.
 Use what you already have.

+coin name : ONU
-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites
 - Node.js 18+